GaloisInc/LinearArbitrary-SeaHorn/README.md

 several options to configure verification.
 Tracking how to use these options is interesting but `run.py` comes with a default configuration and also automates the steps to reproduce the experimental result of the paper.

-We recommend reviewers to follow the following steps to verify reproducibility.

 - `PIE benchmarks (Fig 8(a))`